In order to make a claim, you must fall within the scope of the Fair Work Act (Cth) 2009 which means that you must:

 An unlawful termination or general protections claim relating to dismissal must also be made within 21 days from the date of termination.

 Berrigan Doube Lawyers is a boutique law firm with offices in Sydney, Melbourne and Brisbane.
-We have been helping employees in the area of unfair dismissal, unlawful termination and general protections dismissal for well over 80 years and have a formidable reputation in this field of law.
-Almost 100% of cases accepted by Berrigan Doube Lawyers result in either a settlement or a favourable decision from the Fair Work Commission or the Courts.
+We have extensive experience assisting employees with unfair dismissal, unlawful termination and general protections dismissal claims.